jootse84/jootse84.github.io/_posts/2017-03-08-perceptrons.md

 # Issues and notes about perceptrons

 Notes I have been taken during the research and study of perceptrons - recheck when have some time:

+- Does the perceptron converge?
+If so, what does it converge to?
+And how long does it take?
+If the data is **linearly separable** (exists some hyperplane that puts all the positive examples on one side and all the negative examples on the other side) the perceptron will converge.
+At some point it will make an entire pass through the training data without making any more updates.

 - The perceptron is a linear model that cannot solve the [XOR problem](http://toritris.weebly.com/perceptron-5-xor-how--why-neurons-work-together.html).